What Does a Roof Warranty Cover? Roof Warranties Explained

 By the time even the best premium asphalt shingle roof is 40 years old, the typical standard roofing warranty will only cover about 20% or less of the replacement cost of the roof.

 For actuarial reasons, providing some amount of coverage on relatively old roofs is worth it to the roofing manufacturers.
-For one thing, if you claim this reduced coverage, it guarantees that you will use their products when you have your roof replaced.
+For one thing, if you file a claim during this period of greatly reduced coverage, it doesn’t cost the manufacturer very much, and it steers you toward using their products again when you have your roof replaced.
+Good sales tactic!

 Keep in mind that if you get your roofing materials from a reputable manufacturer, virtually nothing that goes wrong with your roof will be due to defective materials.